sawolford/onsub/README.md

 # onsub.py
 [onsub.py v0.9](https://bitbucket.org/sawolford/onsub.git)
 ## Summary
 The onsub.py command iterates over subfolders to execute arbitrary commands as dictated by command line arguments and a Python configuration file.
-The main code consists of two (2) Python files: an example Python-configuration file that is meant to be user configurable and the onsub.py script that executes commands as dictated by command line arguments and the configuration file.
+The main code consists of two (2) concepts implemented in Python: an example Python-configuration file that is meant to be user configurable and the onsub.py script that executes commands as dictated by command line arguments and the configuration file.

 All provided files, with a short description, are:

-	- onsub.py            -- the main execution code (~400 lines)
+	- onsub.py            -- the main execution code (<500 lines)
 	- onsub               -- very short python script that calls onsub.py
 	- pushd.py            -- implements shell-like pushd capability (borrowed)
-	- example,onsub.py    -- config file that implements hg, git, svn behavior
+	- onsubbuiltin.py     -- config file that implements very basic hg, git, svn behavior
+	- onsubdefaults.py    -- sample configuration file that just loads ~/.onsublocal.py
+	- onsubexample.py     -- sample configuration file
+	- onsubcheck.py       -- sample configuration file for complex examples
 	- guestrepo2onsub.py  -- converter from guestrepo to onsub syntax
 	- onsub2file.py       -- prints to stdout a file listing of prioritized folders
+	- onsub2revs.py       -- prints to stdout a file listing of prioritized folders with
+	- gitcheck.py         -- checks status of git clone with recommended commands
+	- hgcheck.py          -- checks status of hg clone with recommended commands
+	- svncheck.py         -- checks status of svn clone with recommended commands
 	- README.md           -- this file
 The configuration file is described later but it is organized into sections and provides rules for operation.
 The `onsub` command can be run in two main modes: file mode and recurse mode.

 The first mode of operation is file mode, where a special file is provided indicating which subfolders are to be visited and, optionally, information about how to create them if they are missing.
-If a command is provided and this triggers folder creation because an expected folder is not present, then the folder creation is run serially to ensure that the expected `onsub` command has a folder to execute in.
-If no command is provided (i.e., noop) and an expected folder is not present, then the folder creations will be run in parallel if possible.
-If the creation operations cannot be run in parallel, then the creation operations can be mutually dependent if necessary and if specified in the proper order.

 File mode is indicated by the `--file FILE` command line argument.
 The `FILE` parameter indicates the input file of expected folders, grouped by section (described below)) and, optionally, additional arguments for each expected folder.
-If the `--noop` command line argument is provided, then this mode can be used to construct all of the folders described by `FILE` in parallel according to rules for the corresponding section in the configuration file.
+If the `--make` command line argument is provided, then this mode can be used to construct all of the folders described by `FILE` in parallel according to rules for the corresponding section in the configuration file.
 Example:

 	git = [
 		("./onsub", "https://bitbucket.org/sawolford/onsub.git"),